 AiG is a parachurch ministry.
-It could also be called a non-denominational ministry, which means that AiG is not a church in and of itself, but is staffed by church members from various denominations (e.g., Baptist, Christian, Lutheran, Reform, etc.) to focus on specific issues and challenges of today’s culture.
+It could also be called a non-denominational ministry.
+AiG is not a church and does not claim any particular denominational statement of faith; therefore, it is staffed by church members from various denominations (e.g., Baptist, Christian, Lutheran, Reformed, etc.) to focus on specific issues and challenges of today’s culture.

 Also, take note that many of these issues ultimately overlap with worldview issues (biblical Christianity vs. secular humanism in this instance).
-Of course, this subject also gets into the character of Jesus Christ and His deity and, hence, the gospel.
-For a few other examples of biblical authority issues that AiG gets into, see Table 1.
+Of course, this subject also gets into the character of Jesus Christ, his deity and, hence, the gospel.
+For a few other examples of biblical authority issues that AiG defends, see Table 1.

 |Topic||A biblical authority issue?||Does AiG involve itself?|